-The first morning I woke up at Playa Manglares, it was with the sunrise.
+The first morning I woke up on Isla Baru at Playa Manglares, it was with the sunrise.
 Not voluntarily as I’m neither crazy nor masochistic but because the sun was in my eyes.
 After running around nonstop in Colombia for a week and a half, devouring everything in sight and salsa dancing until the wee hours, I was overdue for a bit of a lie-in.
 I know, poor me.

 I cracked my eyes open to narrow slits, just enough to see the fine mesh mosquito netting that covered our beds swaying slightly in the breeze.
 Kelly and I felt so safe that we rarely closed any of the windows or doors to our second-floor room.

 From beyond the canopy of netting, the bright Colombian sun was climbing the horizon, rays of light blazing into my eyes making me squint and swear.
 I stumbled out of the mass of fabric surrounding my bed on sleep-clumsy legs, phone in hand, and tottered past the 2 white canvas hammocks at the end of our bed and onto the balcony that overlooked flowering greenery and a mangrove-lined bay.
-The early morning sky was awash with gold and blushing shades of pink, gradually lighting up our glamorously rustic room.
+The early morning sky from Isla Baru was awash with gold and blushing shades of pink, gradually lighting up our glamorously rustic room.

 At this point, I still hadn’t managed to fully open my eyes but never one to miss a golden moment, I lifted my phone, snapped a picture, then returned to my pest-protected haven of a bed.